Restaurant Waitlist Management: Best Practices for 2026

 Brief staff on peak hour roles

 Before service starts, assign specific responsibilities.
 One person manages the queue and sends notifications.
 Another focuses on seating parties and turning tables.
 A third handles any issues that come up.
-When everyone knows their job, handoffs happen without confusion or duplicated effort.
+When everyone knows their role, handoffs happen without confusion.

 Take two minutes to check that devices are charged, notification settings are correct, and wait time estimates reflect today's staffing levels.
 If you're short a server or expecting a large party, adjust the system accordingly.
 This quick check prevents mid-rush troubleshooting when you can least afford it.